guanyuming-he/onepgnote/README.md

 # onepgnote
-My LaTeX package that helps making one-page notes for exams.
+My LaTeX class for making one-page notes for exams.

 # Documentation
 See `onepgnote-manual.pdf`.
+You will have to compile it yourself if you only have source.

 # License